Dainuze/daina-cv/README.md

 ## Hi there 👋

+You can find my Github CV [here](https://dainuze.github.io/daina-cv/).
-Edited CSS and HTML (original template [is here](https://startbootstrap.com/previews/resume)
+I've edited CSS and HTML (original template [is here](https://startbootstrap.com/previews/resume)).

 <!--
 **Dainuze/Dainuze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.